nexmo-se/hubspot-integration/README.md

 Here you can find an explanation on the variables that you need to define on the `neru.yml` file

+1. Limit.
+This parameter defines how many messages you want to see in the conversation history (CRM card) with a given contact in the Contacts Tab
+2. Number.
+The whatsapp number that you want to use to send messages,
+3. Signature.
+The client secret that you can get when you create your Hubspot application
+4. waba.
+The Whatsapp Business Account ID
+5. channels.
+The number of channels that can be used in the Send Message CRM card (Contacts page).
+It supports SMS, WhatsApp and Viber
+6. apiKey.
+The Vonage API key.
+7. apiSecret.
+The Vonage API secret.
+8. CLIENT_ID.
+The client ID that you get from your Hubspot application.
+9. hubspot_apikey.
+The hubspot API key that you can generate in the Hubspot developer account under the `Apps` section
+10. appId.
+The hubspot application Id that you can get when you create your hubspot application.

 ## Workflows.

 This application creates a custom action that you can use when creating a workflow.
 This means that you can define your own trigger based on your contacts and send an SMS when the trigger action executes.